julien-meichelbeck/better_assert_difference/README.md

 ```

 #### Backward compatible
-You can use `assert_difference` just as usual with string expressions or Proc expressions:
+You can use `assert_difference` just as usual with string expressions or procs:
 ```ruby
   assert_difference('Foo.bar.count', 3) do
     # block omitted